-You should give help with reading words as necessary.
+If you choose for children to work independently through the test, you should give help with reading words as necessary.
 In general, you should not read numbers or symbols in the test booklet.
-You should not explain the wording of questions in any way except to rephrase as permitted in Assistance for the written questions.
-You may need to be aware of more fluent readers who do not ask for the help they need to read unfamiliar words.
+You should not explain the wording of the questions in any way except to rephrase as permitted in Assistance for the written questions.
+In these circumstances, you may need to be aware of more fluent readers who do not ask for the help they need to read unfamiliar words.